ScottLogic/Technology-Carbon-Standard/pages/schema/schema-documentation.md

 The TCS Schema serves a critical purpose in the sustainability landscape:

 - **Standardised Reporting**: It creates a uniform machine-readable format for technology-related carbon emissions, enabling consistent reporting across organisations.
-- **Discoverability**: Organisations publish their emissions data in a standardised file named *tcs-emissions.json* (**TBC**) at the root of their web domain e.g., *https://example.com/tcs-emissions.json*, making it easily discoverable.
+- **Discoverability - Details TBC**: Organisations publish their TCS emissions data in a standardised file named *tcs.json* either at the root domain; *https://example.com/tcs.json* or, preferably at the "well-known location" of their web domain e.g., *https://example.com/.well-known/tcs.json*, making it easily discoverable. **Note: well-known location requires approved registration, TBC...**.
 - **Accessibility**: This standard location and format makes emissions data directly accessible to automated systems, reporting tools, industry benchmarks, and other machine-readable services without requiring manual data extraction.
 - **Transparency**: By making emissions data available in a structured, public format, organisations demonstrate their commitment to transparency and environmental responsibility.
 - **Comparability**: The standardised format allows for meaningful comparison of emissions data across different organisations and time periods.